 Vote early in person

-You can vote early in person at your city/township clerk's office starting on Thursday, September 24.
+You can vote early in person at your city/township clerk's office.
 You don't need a reason or excuse, and you can register to vote first if you're not already registered.

-- Starting on September 24, 2020, go to your city/township clerk’s office and request an absentee ballot.
+- Go to your city/township clerk’s office and request an absentee ballot.
 You can also register to vote first if necessary.
 Find your clerk’s office location and hours here.

 - Vote your ballot and return it to the clerk or their staff.
 You’re done!